Botswana Global Health Initiative

 The Botswana Global Health Initiative (BGHI) serves as a platform for supporting teaching, research and outreach in global health and for developing sustainable solutions to the health challenges facing families and communities in Botswana and globally.

-Building upon the commitment of Oregon State University and the College of Public Health and Human Sciences to transformational excellence and impact through exceptional research, discovery, innovation and engagement, the BGHI focuses on advancing the lifelong wellness of people and communities in Oregon and throughout the world.
+Building upon the commitment of Oregon State University and the College of Health to transformational excellence and impact through exceptional research, discovery, innovation and engagement, the BGHI focuses on advancing the lifelong wellness of people and communities in Oregon and throughout the world.

 The Botswana Global Health Initiative actively engages in exploring, developing and sharing concrete solutions that communities, government organizations and civil society groups can use in addressing practical problems facing needy populations in Botswana and globally.